Skip To Main Content

 Bullying Investigation:

 • The SDoJ takes bullying very seriously, including all instances of perceived bullying.
 These are documented, investigated, and addressed appropriately at each school.
-Universal instruction with students and professional development with staff is provided, and there are ongoing efforts to strengthen student to student and staff to student connections
+Universal instruction with students and professional development with staff is provided, and there are ongoing efforts to strengthen student-to-student and staff-to-student connections.

 What Can Caregivers Do?